-Fashion and Textile students studying 'O' Level will attend the prestigious South African Fashion Week where they will meet international designers and experience the thrill of garment making at its most exciting!
-Teachers in this practical subject combine together to offer students a wealth of experience in pattern design and cutting, needle and machine work and design techniques to equip our young ladies to dress the modern world.
+Fashion and Textile students studying IGCSE will attend the prestigious SA Fashion Week where they will meet international designers and experience the thrill of garment making at its most exciting!
+Teachers in this practical subject combine together to offer students a wealth of experience in pattern design and cutting, needle and machine work and design techniques to equip are young ladies to dress the modern world.

 Food and Nutrition

-Locally, the department makes full use of the history on our door step, with frequent trips to important historical sites and monuments such as Matopos, Great Zimbabwe and Khami Ruins.
-These tours provide our junior historians with a sound knowledge of our Zimbabwean heritage and supplements the Ministry of Education curriculum.
+Locally, the department makes full use of the History on our door step, with frequent trips to important historical sites and monuments such as Matopos, Great Zimbabwe and Khami.
+These tours provide our junior Historians with a sound knowledge of our Zimbabwean heritage and supplement the Ministry of Education curriculum.

-Students from Forms 1 to 4 are placed in sets according to their ability, with lower sets having smaller numbers so that students can receive the attention they need in problem areas.
-Students who excel in maths and enjoy the subject are given the opportunity to move quickly through the syllabi and to be stretched to achieve the coveted As and A*s (A distinction).
-Students who do not have a strong acumen for maths are given the option to write Core Mathematics and they are taught this syllabus exclusively from Form 3.
-There is no stigma to this, as students are awarded passes without reference to whether the subject written was Core or Extended Mathematics, allowing students a pass in maths even if it is not a strength.
-The department offers free extra lessons in the afternoons on request from students requiring extra attention in a particular area.
-They are free to request help from any of the teachers in the department in order to help them fully grasp concepts.
+Students from Form 1 to 4 are placed in sets according to their ability, with lower sets having smaller numbers so that students can receive the attention they need in problem areas.
+Students who excel in maths and enjoy the subject are given the opportunity to move quickly through the syllabi and to be stretched to achieve the coveted As and A*s.
+Students who do not have a strong acumen for Maths are given the option to write Core Mathematics and they are taught this syllabus exclusively from Form 3.
+There is no stigma to this, as Students are awarded passes without reference to whether the subject written was Core or Extended Mathematics, allowing students a pass in maths even if it is not a strength.
+The department offers free extra lessons in the afternoons on request from students requiring extra attention in a particular area, they are free to request help from any of the teachers in the department in order to help them fully grasp concepts.
 The department runs a tight ship and ensures their commitment to maintaining their high academic standards with compassion and empathy for every learner.

 Every child in the school is given the opportunity to learn Ndebele and gain an understanding of the culture and tradition of the region.
-The subject is studied by all girls up to Form 2 who are taught in sets according to their prior knowledge of the language, from first language speakers to beginners.
+The subject is studied by all girls up to Form 2 and are taught in sets according to their prior knowledge of the language, from first language speakers to beginners.
 At the end of the 2 year course, students will write a proficiency exam, according to their set.
-From Form 3 students can opt to study IsiZulu as a Cambridge I.G.C.S.E. subject, equipping them to use the language proficiently throughout Southern Africa.
+From Form 3 students can opt to study IsiZulu as an IGCSE subject, equipping them to use the language proficiently throughout Southern Africa.

 The Physical Education course includes: